nadiamariduena/mongo-28-dci/personal-lessons-tutorials/mern-ecommerce1/README.md

 #### ONE LAST thing before completing the SCHEMA above

-- You NEED to install the following LIBRARY, this will make your password more secure.
+- You NEED TO INSTALL the following LIBRARY, this will make your password more secure.

 ```javascript
 npm install --save bcrypt